Black British people: Media

-The black community in Britain has a number of significant publications.
+The Black community in Britain has a number of significant publications.
 The leading key publication is The Voice newspaper, founded by Val McCalla in 1982, and Britain's only national Black weekly newspaper.
 The Voice primarily targets the Caribbean diaspora and has been printed for more than 35 years.
 Secondly, the Black History Month magazine is a central point of focus which leads the nationwide celebration of Black History, Arts and Culture throughout the UK.
 Pride Magazine, published since 1991, is the largest monthly magazine that targets black British, mixed-race, African and African-Caribbean women in the United Kingdom.
-In 2007, The Guardian reported that the magazine had dominated the black women's magazine market for over 15 years.
-Keep The Faith magazine is a multi-award winning Black and minority ethnic community magazine produced quarterly since 2005.
+In 2007, The Guardian reported that the magazine had dominated the black women's magazine market for more than 15 years.
+Keep The Faith magazine is a multi-award-winning Black and minority ethnic community magazine produced quarterly since 2005.
 Keep The Faith's editorial contributors are some of the most powerful and influential movers and shakers, and successful entrepreneurs within BME communities.

 Many major Black British publications are handled through Diverse Media Group, which specialises in helping organisations reach Britain's Black and minority ethnic community through the main media they consume.
 The senior leadership team is a composite of many CEO and owners from the publications listed above.